You Better Work!

 Time:

 Without knowing the intention of the work it’s sometimes hard to make a judgment about how to interpret the time.
-For example, sometimes a blazing fast work could be a detriment if the horse peaked in the work and not on race day, or a work that seems slow might be designed to keep the horse in it’s routine and save their best effort for race day.
+For example, sometimes a blazing fast work could be a detriment if the horse peaked in the work and not on race day, or a work that seems slow might be designed to keep the horse in it’s routine and save his or her best effort for race day.

 Comment: